Conference Questions

 ✓ Support a local arts and

-A: Your friends at Capacity Interactive!
-Capacity Interactive (CI) is the premier digital marketing consulting firm for the arts.
+• A: Your friends at Capacity!
+Capacity is the premier marketing consulting firm for the arts.
 We help clients engage audiences, build community and market smarter—see how we help organizations like yours and explore free industry resources.

 “The perfect conference for arts marketers.”